prometheus-operator/prometheus-operator/Documentation/proposals/202405-agent-daemonset.md

 * Prometheus Agent DaemonSet is installed on the right nodes.
 * Prometheus Agent DaemonSet scales up/down following the scale of nodes.
 * Prometheus Agent DaemonSet selects correctly the pods on the same node.
+Currently we only set up a Kind cluster of one node for integration tests.
+Since the test cases for DaemonSet deployment requires at least two nodes, we will need to modify the Kind cluster config for that.

 We’ll also need a new user guide explaining how to use this new mode.

 ## 8. Follow-ups

-After the goals of this proposal have been met, we’ll handle what’s stated in the Non-goals section.
+After the Goals of this proposal have been met, we’ll handle what’s stated in the Non-goals section.
+We will also work on enhancements, such as leveraging validation rules with [Kubernetes' Common Expression Language (CEL)](https://kubernetes.io/docs/reference/using-api/cel/) for the fields in Prometheus Agent CRD for DaemonSet mode.